stacksimplify/aws-eks-kubernetes-masterclass/09-EKS-Workloads-on-Fargate/09-01-Fargate-Profile-Basic/README.md

 ### Update Ingress Manifest
 - As we are running our pods on Fargate Serverless, we need to change our target-type to IP as there is no dedicated EC2 worker nodes concept in Fargate.
+- **Important Note:** When we are using same ingress in mixed mode deployments `Node Groups & Fargate` we can use this annotation at service level.
 ```yml
     # For Fargate
     alb.ingress.kubernetes.io/target-type: ip